You’ve done your research, found your niche, written your business plan, and now you’re ready to start executing your work-at-home dream.

 5. Apply for any applicable licenses or permits.

 Some occupations like realtors and electricians require state certifications and or licenses.

 Determine if you need to charge sales tax on your product or service by calling or emailing your States Comptroller’s Office.
 If it is determined that you need to charge sales tax, they can direct you to the appropriate forms to fill out.

 7. Set up a business checking and savings account.

 Keeping your business finances separate from your personal finances is an easy way to stay organized in your business.
 And depending on which business structure you choose, it may be a necessity.
 Shop around for banks that don’t charge service fees.
-Another area to consider is methods of payment.
-If you're going to accept credit cards, you will need to apply for third-party payment processing account.
+Another area to consider is the methods of payment.
+If you're going to accept credit cards, you will need to apply for a third-party payment processing account.
 Not sure of your options?
 Check out this post for payment processing platforms.

 8. Home office.